 - Stopping for no apparent reason

 You should be aware that if you’re pulled over for suspected DUI/DWI, you’re obligated to submit a Breathalyzer, BAC* or other drug-related test.
 Under the Nevada Implied Consent Law you risk suspension of your drivers license for refusal to test.
 Nevada DUI laws state that the BAC limit is 0.08% for adults, 0.04% for commercial drivers and 0.02% for drivers under the age of 21.
 However, consuming alcohol is not the only consideration in DUI cases; you can be cited for DUI of prescription drugs, marijuana and other legal and illegal substances.

-Penalties for Violating Nevada DUI Laws
+Penalties for intoxicated driving in Nevada

 - Separate criminal charges, depending on the circumstances.

-Marijuana DUI Law in Nevada
+Marijuana DUI in Nevada